google/flax/docs/design_notes/lift.md

     A collection or PRNG sequence can only be put into a single group.
 If a collection matches multiple filters, it will be put into the first group with a matching filter.
     If a collection or PRNG sequence does not match any filter it will not be lifted.
-    This means that it cannot be used inside the transformation and and attempting to do this will cause an error to be raised.
+    This means that it cannot be used inside the transformation and attempting to do this will cause an error to be raised.
     For example, `in_vars = (["params"], True)` will cause the "params" collection to be put in the first group and all other collection to be put in the second group.

     For each PRNG sequence that is matched we seed a new PRNG sequence by calling `make_rng`.